MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 Briefly describe any issues that are impeding your progress (in the coursework project).
 - None
 ### Report 4
+List what you completed or made progress on this week (in the coursework project).
+- Documented and justified the steps in my data preparation code
+- Completed the code for the data exploration
+- Refined the question to be answered relevantly to the target audience and problem statement
+- Added a introductory scenario description to better describe assumptions and context of the project
+- Added Status Reports to the project

+List what you plan to do next week (for the coursework project):
+- Document Data Exploration Code
+- Refine the Data Exploration Plots and Visualisations
+- Improve formatting and referencing
+- Review and finalise the whole project

+Briefly describe any issues that are impeding your progress (in the coursework project).
+- Is answering the questions from the "Business Need" section part of this assessment?
+  I am asking this because, while I have managed to narrow down the data to a manageable size, there are many labels requiring more advanced visualisation.
+I am wondering whether it may be worth reducing the dataset even more to simplify this process.

 ## References
 Use any [referencing style](https://library-guides.ucl.ac.uk/referencing-plagiarism/referencing-styles) that you are